Gennadij Sagalchik

-Gennadij Germanovich Sagalchik is a Soviet-born American chess grandmaster and coach.
+Gennadij Germanovich Sagalchik (born April 22, 1969) is a Belarusian-American chess grandmaster and coach.

 Chess career

 Sagalchik is a former Belarus Junior Champion, and was awarded the Grandmaster title in 1994.
 In 2008, he tied for second place with Sergei Tiviakov at the IV Torneo Internacional Abierto de Ajedrez in Alajuela, Costa Rica.

 Sagalchik has been a chess coach in Long Island since the 2010s.
 In 2015, four of his students played in the World Youth Chess Championship.

 Personal life

 Sagalchik lives in Brooklyn with his wife Olga, who is a Woman FIDE Master.
 They have two daughters and a son.